BestTimesToVisit.com Logo

 When is the absolute best time to visit Paraguay, and what should I pack for it?

-For the most comfortable weather, aim for the shoulder seasons: April to June or September to November.
-During these months, you'll avoid the intense summer heat and humidity, making it perfect for exploring cities like Asunción or venturing into the Chaco.
-Pack light, breathable clothing, but definitely include a light jacket or sweater for cooler evenings, especially outside the peak summer months.
+For the most pleasant weather, aim for the shoulder seasons: April to June or September to November.
+You'll dodge the intense summer heat and humidity, and the rain is less frequent.
+Pack light, breathable clothing, but definitely include a light jacket or sweater for cooler evenings, especially outside of the major cities.
+Don't forget insect repellent – it's a lifesaver!

 Getting around Paraguay seems a bit daunting.
 What's the best way to travel between cities?

-Beyond Asunción, what's a truly unique, off-the-beaten-path destination in Paraguay?
+Beyond Asunción, what's a truly unique, off-the-beaten-path experience I shouldn't miss?

-Is it safe to travel in Paraguay, and what should I know about currency and language?
+Is it safe to travel in Paraguay, and what's the deal with currency?

-Paraguay is generally safe for tourists, but like anywhere, it's wise to be aware of your surroundings, especially in larger cities and at night.
-The local currency is the Paraguayan Guaraní (PYG); while US dollars are sometimes accepted in tourist areas, it's best to carry local cash for smaller purchases and local transport.
-Spanish is the official language, but Guaraní is widely spoken, and learning a few basic phrases in both will go a long way in showing respect and enhancing your interactions.
+Paraguay is generally safe for tourists, but like anywhere, it's wise to be aware of your surroundings, especially in crowded markets or at night.
+Petty theft can occur, so keep valuables secure.
+The currency is the Paraguayan Guarani (PYG).
+While some larger establishments might accept US dollars, it's best to carry local currency for smaller purchases and to get a better exchange rate.

 How many days do you need in Paraguay?